Exploring the Beauty of 10 Henri Matisse Paintings

 The choice of this radical color was the reason why Sergei Shchukin, the customer who ordered the painting, rejected it.
 Nevertheless, the sophisticated composition and offbeat fauvist combination of colors could not leave art lovers indifferent and also influenced later modern artists who worked in the styles of Cubism and Futurism.

-The Red Studio/ L'Atelier Rouge 1911
+The Red Studio/ L'Atelier Rouge 1911 by Henri Matisse

 The Red Studio is one of Matisse's most celebrated works thanks to its unusual technique to use only one rich color for the whole composition.
 The painting invites us to the artist’s atelier, which he had designed and built by himself in 1909.
 The studio looks cluttered being filled with various objects, all rendered in a striking rusty red color.